jhkennedy/cism-data/README.md

 $ python build_greenland_datasets.py
 ```

-It will create a template netCDF4 file called `templates/greenland_1km.mcb.nc`
+which will take aproximitely 20 minutes to run.
+It will create a template netCDF4
-that has no time dimension.
-From this file, a set of time-stamped `.mcb.nc` and
+file called `templates/greenland_1km.mcb.nc` that has no time dimension.
+From
+this file, a set of time-stamped `.mcb.nc` and `.mcb.config` files in the
-`.mcb.config` files in the `complete/` directory are created with an added time
+`complete/` directory are created with an added time dimension for 1, 2, 4, and
-dimension for 1, 2, 4, and 8 km spacing over Greenland.
+8 km spacing over Greenland.

 `build_greenland_datasets.py` also has some optional arguments: